SK11GS/Builders-Glitch/Usecases/US3-hiringmanager-match.md

 If they choose to unlock the resume, a payment is made, granting access to the candidate's complete resume.

 Should the hiring manager wish to proceed with an interview, they can export the resume to their external HR systems.

+The hiring manager is presented with a survey which will allow us to improve the system.